qmk/qmk_firmware/docs/configurator_step_by_step.md

 Keycode Entry is accomplished in one of 3 ways:

-1. Drag and drop
+1. Drag and drop.
-2. Clicking on an empty spot on the layout, then clicking the keycode you desire
+2. Clicking on an empty spot on the layout, then clicking the keycode you desire.
-3. Clicking on an empty spot on the layout, then pressing the physical key on your keyboard
+3. Clicking on an empty spot on the layout, then pressing the physical key on your keyboard.

 ::: tip
 Hover your mouse over a key and a short blurb will tell you what that keycode does.
-For a more verbose description please see:
+For a more verbose description, please see:
 :::

 * [Basic Keycode Reference](keycodes_basic)
 * [Advanced Keycode Reference](feature_advanced_keycodes)

 ::: warning
-If your selected layout doesn't match your physical build leave the unused keys blank.
-If you're not sure which key is in use, for example you have a one backspace key but `LAYOUT_all` has 2 keys, put the same keycode in both locations.
+If your selected layout doesn't match your physical build, leave the unused keys blank.
+If you're not sure which key is in use — for example, you have one backspace key but `LAYOUT_all` has two keys — then put the same keycode in both locations.
 :::

 ## Step 5: Save Your Keymap for Future Changes